-\FloatBarrier As the shell thickness $d$ of the studied systems is much lower than the typical coherence length, this is arguably a rare instance for clean interfaces.
-Accordingly, the results are found to be independent of the shell thickness for the given diameter.
-Partial proximitization of a semiconductor wire with a superconductor having a $\Delta_s=0.5 \text{ meV}$ gap results in an induced gap of $\Delta_i=0.15 \text{ meV}$ of the whole system, Figs.\ \ref{3x2r}(b,c).
-The wavefunction acquires the angular symmetry of the shell, the amplitude peak however is found to be centralized in the shell, irrespective of the radial asymmetry of proximitization.
-This follows from the boundary conditions that the wavefunction must vanish at both the inner and outer boundary of the shell in the continuous limit.
-Note that according to Eq.\ \eqref{zbasis}, the probability amplitude oscillates along the wire length.
+Full-shell nanowire systems allow for additional control of the superconducting energy gap due to the Little-Parks effect \cite{FluxInducedMajorana2018,evenodd,Marcus21}.
+Multiple fabrication-specific microscopic details and material properties can influence the strength of the induced gap \cite{Stanescu_2022}.
+To investigate electron-hole coherence within the partially proximitized shell, the semiconductor shell is considered to have a superconducting gap $\Delta_s$ in its outer half, brought on by a surrounding superconductor, not included in the Hamiltonian.
+A cylindrical shell is studied, to isolate the effect of a partial proximitization radially, Fig.\ \ref{3x2r}(a).
+As the interface lies within the semiconductor shell, there is no Fermi surface mismatch.
+Partial proximitization of a semiconductor wire with a superconductor having a gap $\Delta_s=0.5 \text{ meV}$, results in an induced gap of $\Delta_i=0.15 \text{ meV}$ of the whole system, Figs.\ \ref{3x2r}(b,c).
+The wavefunction acquires the angular symmetry of the shell, the localization probability peak however is found to be centralized in the shell, irrespective of the radial asymmetry of proximitization.
+This follows from the boundary condition of no hopping over the inner and outer boundary of the shell, which corresponds to vanishing of the wavefunction in the continuous lattice limit.
+Note that according to Eq.\ \eqref{zbasis}, the localization probability oscillates along the wire length.
 The oscillation wavelength is determined by the chemical potential, Fig.\ \ref{3x2r}(d), as the higher energy level increases the frequency.
-Figs.\ \ref{3x2r}(e,f) show the longitudinal summation of probability amplitudes for the first five positive and negative energy states.
+Figs.\ \ref{3x2r}(e,f) show the longitudinal summation of localization probability for the first five positive and negative energy states.